NinjaMuffin08/ESX_Propaganda/README.md

 3. journalist-job title

 Installation:
-1. Import sql and create a journalist job entry in `job` table
+1. Import sql and create a journalist job entry in `job` table.
+Delete all existing journalist job scripts
 2. Copy to esx folder
 3. Add to start
 4. Use the export function to open.
 I have this in AIO Job menu.